The Under-Eye Review

 A hand applying color-correcting concealer under the eye with a brush

-Field Notes · 5 min · Margaux Henriksen
+Field Notes · 5 min · Casper Whitfield

 Makeup vs. treatment: a realistic comparison